gvwilson/thirdbit/src/fiction/madica/index.md

 ## Imprisoned!

-The rest of Santa's castle---at least, the bits that Madica got to see in the next few minutes---looked a lot more like a run-down factory than the gleaming marble entrance.
+The rest of Santa's castle—at least, the bits that Madica got to see in the next few minutes—looked a lot more like a run-down factory than the gleaming marble entrance.
 The walls were gray bricks streaked with rust.
 The lights overhead flickered in time with the thunking and clanking of heavy machinery behind the walls.